Otto Schenk: Opera

 In 1957, Schenk directed his first opera, Mozart's Die Zauberflöte for the Salzburger Landestheater.
 His breakthrough as an opera director came in 1962 with Alban Berg's Lulu at the Theater an der Wien.
 This production was later moved to the Vienna State Opera, where Schenk debuted in 1964 with Leoš Janáček's Jenůfa.
 He was contracted by the Vienna State Opera as a permanent director for several seasons, while continuing his free-lance career as an actor, comedian and director in Austria and Germany, working for theatres, opera houses and television productions.
 In 1965 Austrian television engaged him to direct a studio production of Verdi's Otello sung in German with a stellar cast.
 During the 1970s and 1980s, Schenk was hired by La Scala in Milan, the Royal Opera House in London, and German opera houses such as the Berlin State Opera, the Bavarian State Opera and the Hamburg State Opera.
 He directed ten productions at the Bavarian State Opera; his 1972 version of Der Rosenkavalier by R. Strauss in a stage design by Jürgen Rose was played until 2021, and his 1969 staging of Puccini's La bohème has remained in the repertoire as the oldest production at the house still played.

 In the United States, Schenk is especially remembered for his lavish traditionalist productions at the Metropolitan Opera (Met) where he first staged Puccini's Tosca in 1968.
-He directed Wagner epic cycle Der Ring des Nibelungen in 1986 with stage design by Günther Schneider-Siemssen, which was hailed by Wagnerian opera lovers as close to Wagner's vision.
+He directed the Wagner epic cycle Der Ring des Nibelungen in 1986 with stage design by Günther Schneider-Siemssen, which was hailed by Wagnerian opera lovers as close to Wagner's vision.
 The production was retired from the Met in 2009.
 His 2006 farewell production was Donizetti's Don Pasquale.
 In October 2010, Schenk returned to the Met to revive it with Anna Netrebko.
 The Met currently uses his productions of Wagner's Die Meistersinger von Nürnberg, Tannhäuser, Arabella by R. Strauss, and Don Pasquale.
 In December 2010, he revived his Rosenkavalier at the Vienna State Opera, conducted by Asher Fish with a cast including Adrianne Pieczonka.

 Schenk staged 31 productions at the Vienna State Opera and 16 productions at the Met.